Deejpotter/hubspot-mailerlite-integration-python/README.md

 ### Considerations

 - **Rate Limits**: Both HubSpot and MailerLite have API rate limits.
-Ensure your integration handles rate limiting gracefully, possibly by implementing retries with exponential backoff.
+Ensure our integration handles rate limiting gracefully, possibly by implementing retries with exponential backoff.
 - **Authentication**: Both HubSpot and MailerLite require API keys for authentication at the time of writing this.
 This project uses a Private App API key for HubSpot and a MailerLite API key.
 - **Data Mapping**: Data from HubSpot and MailerLite don't exactly match.
 Especially with custom fields, the integration needs to map fields correctly to avoid errors or exceptions.